-The School will have at least one fire drill per month within the school hours.
+The School will have designated fire drill(s) throughout the year within the school hours.
 Specific signals and procedures have been established for all types of disaster drills, and safety areas have been designated.
 Teachers are equipped with instructions, and all drills will be practiced with students on a regular basis.